LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 If you are using jEdit, see the :ref:`jedit` appendix for an overview and particularly to set it up neatly for C#.

-Also look at the appendix :ref:`nant`, through the section on Convenience Scripts.
+Also look at the NAnt appendix section :ref:`build-scripts`, through the part about run scripts.
-When you go to the command line, this should save you some typing for compiling and running.
+When you go to the command line, a run script should save you some typing for compiling and running.
+You could also consider the next section, :ref:`a-folder-for-your-work`.

 Requirements
 ------------